The Seventh Seal: Film and television

 The derivative representation of Death as a white-faced man who wears a dark cape and plays chess with mortals has been a popular object of parody in other films and television.

 Several films and comedy sketches portray Death as playing games other than or in addition to chess.
 In the final scene of the 1968 film De Düva (mock Swedish for "The Dove"), a 15-minute pastiche of Bergman's work generally and his Wild Strawberries in particular, the protagonist plays badminton against Death, and wins when the droppings of a passing dove strike Death in the eye.
 The photography imitates throughout the style of Bergman's cinematographers Sven Nykvist and Gunnar Fischer.
 The film is also parodied in Bill & Ted's Bogus Journey (1991), with the titular characters meeting Death and challenging him to several contemporary games.

 Popular music

-The film is referred to in several songs.

 The plot is recapitulated in Scott Walker's "The Seventh Seal" from his album Scott 4.

-There is a passing reference in Bruce Cockburn's song "How I Spent My Fall Vacation", from his album Humans, in which the song's narrative is bracketed by two young men watching the film in a cinema.

-An audio clip from the film, from the scene where Antonius Block first meets Death, is featured in the track "The Hawthorn Passage," from Agalloch's album The Mantle (2002).

-On Iron Maiden's album Dance of Death (2003), the title track was inspired by the final scene of The Seventh Seal where, according to guitarist Janick Gers, "these figures on the horizon start doing a little jig, which is the dance of death."